Blog

 Powr RSS Feed

-POWr RSS allows you to automatically combine content from various content using RSS feeds.
+With POWr RSS Feed, you can automatically combine and display content from various RSS feeds.

-The plugin also lets you display images, videos, and article content, adjust sizing and spacing of feeds, use custom fonts, colors, backgrounds, and more.
-It is also mobile responsive and supports text in any language.
+The POWr RSS plugin also lets you display images, videos, and article content, adjust sizing and spacing of feeds, use custom fonts, backgrounds, colors, and more.
+It also has mobile-responsive design and supports text in all languages.

 For more details, go here: